matloff/fastStat/README.md

 diabetics, even though we did not actually select the patients in our sample, whether randomly or otherwise.

+This issue can become quite a challenge in, say, economic analysis.
+If we have 10 years of annual data, i.e. n = 10, what population is that a "sample" from?

 ## <a name="stderr">Lesson 4:  Standard Errors</a>

 Earlier we mentioned the "margin of error" in reporting the results of